SuniAnalytics/PyBer_Analysis/README.md

    The service is least accessible in rural areas as the avg fare per ride is very high compared to other city types ($34 vs $24 in Urban and vs $31 in suburban)

-   - # of rides: More rides taken in Urban (68%), followed by Suburban (26%) and rural (5%))
+   - Number of rides: More rides taken in Urban (68%), followed by Suburban (26%) and rural (5%))
-   - # of drivers providing rides are very closely co-related to # of rides in the city types.
+   - Number of drivers providing rides are very closely co-related to # of rides in the city types.
 More than 80% of drivers opted for Urban even though the avg fare is ver low compared to other city types
    - Avg per ride & driver is higher in rural ($34,$55) and low in urban city types ($24,$16)

    ### Detailed Analysis: